wp-cli/extension-command/README.md

 ### wp plugin path

-Get the path to a plugin or to the plugin directory.
+Gets the path to a plugin or to the plugin directory.

 ~~~
 wp plugin path [<plugin>] [--dir]